 At some point, we all need some help with the heavy lifting.

-In the world of CNC machining, that can mean robots to lift, position, and pack metal castings, some weighing hundreds of pounds.
+For CNC machine shops, that can mean robots to lift, position, and pack metal castings, some weighing hundreds of pounds.
 It also means less physical and mental stress on employees, the most valued asset of any machine shop.

 Working alongside a robot can improve operator productivity by taking on repetitive, physically demanding work.
-Smart manufacturers use robots to increase speed, enhance efficiency, and drive repeatability, which leads to better quality.
+CNC robotics increase speed, enhance efficiency, and drive repeatability, which leads to better quality.

-Robots in a CNC machine shop can perform many tasks, reducing physical stress on shop workers.
+CNC manufacturing robots can perform many tasks, reducing physical stress on shop workers.

-What can robots do?
+Using robotics, many manufacturing processes can be updated to automate high-volume work.
+What can machining robots do?
 Well, with the right design and proper programming, they’re incredibly versatile.
-Industrial robotics in a CNC machine shop environment typically take on simple but important tasks.
+Industrial robotics in a CNC machine shop environment typically takes on simple but important tasks.

-Here’s an example of 9 tasks, all performed in this order by one robot:
+Here’s an example of nine tasks, all performed in this order (and the same every time) by a single robot:

 - Locate and orient a casting in a dunnage using a vision system